Schlaubischlump/LocationSimulator/index.md

 # Install

-Click on `Download .zip`, extract the file and run `LocationSimulator.app` by right-clicking on `open` to grant grant a Gatekeeper exception.
+Click on `Download .zip`, extract the file and run `LocationSimulator.app` by right-clicking on `open` to grant a Gatekeeper exception.

 Alternatively you can use homebrew to install LocationSimulator.
 The version can be slightly outdated, when installed this way.